parsiya/Octopress-Blog/source/_posts/2014-09-23-my-adventure-with-fireeye-flare-challenge.markdown

 It's a bad bruteforcer but it does the job.
 To speed things up, it only performs the xor-es with the first ``0x80`` bytes of the binary which is the ``DOS Stub``.
 In the end, it compares the first two bytes with ``MZ`` and then xor-es the whole binary before writing it to a file.

 I got two files and after opening them in hex editors, one was clearly a false positive.
-I ran the correct binary.
+I executed the correct binary.

 ![Almost done](/images/2014/flare/7-23.jpg "Almost done")